Jocelyn Blore

 Following is one of the most common paths to becoming a forensic scientist or technician in NJ:

 There is excellent news for aspiring forensic scientists and technicians in NJ.
-As proof of point, the Bureau of Labor Statistics (BLS 2022) projects that openings for forensic science technicians nationwide—only one career possibility for people trained in this field—will swell 11 percent between 2021 and 2031, much faster than the average growth expected of all occupations during that time frame (5 percent).
-The anticipated addition of 2,000 forensic science technicians across the US will continue to shape job prospects in this field in years to come.
+As proof of point, the Bureau of Labor Statistics (BLS 2024) projects that openings for forensic science technicians nationwide—only one career possibility for people trained in this field—will swell 13 percent between 2022 and 2032, much faster than the average growth expected of all occupations during that time frame (3 percent).
+The anticipated addition of 2,300 forensic science technicians across the US will continue to shape job prospects in this field in years to come.

 So where can forensic science professionals in NJ seek work?
 The New Jersey State Police (NJSP) has a state-of-the-art Office of Forensic Sciences comprising four regional crime labs and a DNA processing facility.
-These have been accredited by the ANSI-ASQ National Accreditation Board (ANAB) and offer services such as drug testing, toxicology, trace evidence analysis, forensic serology, and three DNA testing units: nuclear DNA, mitochondrial DNA, and Combined DNA Index System (CODIS).
+These have been accredited by the ANSI National Accreditation Board (ANAB) and offer services such as drug testing, toxicology, trace evidence analysis, forensic serology, and three DNA testing units: nuclear DNA, mitochondrial DNA, and Combined DNA Index System (CODIS).
 Additionally, the New Jersey Regional Computer Forensics Laboratory (NJRCFL) employs forensics professionals and provides digital forensic services to law enforcement upon request.

 The NJRCFL also boasts a wealth of training courses in subjects such as the seizing and handling of digital evidence; the forensic tool kit for investigators; image scan training; cell phone KIOSK (CPIK) training; and DVR best practices.
 More opportunities in forensic science may be found at traditional job posting sites such as Monster, SimplyHired, LinkedIn, and CareerBuilder, as well as facilities such as Burlington County Forensics Lab or employers listed through the New Jersey Civil Service Commission.